Tuesday, November 29, 2011

 Stare decisis and Precedent value of a Judgment

-Stare decisis is a latin phrase which means “to stand by decided cases”.
+Stare decisis is a Latin phrase which means “to stand by decided cases”.
 Stare decisis embodies an important social policy of certainty and continuity.
-The practice of following precedents enables citizens to plan their conduct in the expectation that past decisions will be honoured in the future.

 In order to understand and appreciate the binding force of a decision, it is always necessary to see what were the facts in the case in which the decision was given and what was the point which had to be decided.
-An isolated sentence in a judgment cannot be regarded as a full exposition of law.
-A decision cannot be relied upon in support of a proposition that it did not decide.

 There appears to be some controversy as to what is meant in legal parlance when it is said that a case is binding.
-In B Shama Rao versus UT of Pondocherry, AIR 1967 SC 1480 at page 1487, Justice Shelat observed that a decision is binding in subsequent cases, not because of its conclusion but in regard to its ratio and the principles laid down therein.
+In B Shama Rao versus UT of Pondocherry, AIR 1967 SC 1480 at page 1487, Justice Shelat observed that a decision is binding not because of its conclusion but in regard to its ratio and the principles laid down therein.

 In order to have a correct perception of the ratio decidendi of a case, it is necessary to have a close look at the structure of the judgment itself.
 It is not everything said by a judge has the force of a precedent.
-Ratio decidendi of a case is the principle of law that decided the dispute in the facts of the case, i.e. the reasons advanced by the court for its decision.

 In Sanjay Singh versus U P Public Service Commission – (2007) 3 SCC 720 – the SC held that broadly speaking every judgment of a Superior court has three segments namely -

-• The facts and the point at issue;
+The facts and the point at issue;

-• The reason for the decision;
+The reason for the decision;

-• The decision.
+The decision.

-It is said that a decision should be read with reference to and in the context of the particular statutory provisions interpreted by the court – MCGB versus BPCL – (2002) 4 SCC 219.
+A decision should be read with reference to and in the context of the particular statutory provisions interpreted by the court – MCGB versus BPCL – (2002) 4 SCC 219.

 In U P Gram Panchayat Adhikari Sangh versus Dayaram Saroj – the SC held that judicial discipline is self discipline.
 Judicial discipline demands that when the decision of a coordinate bench of the same HC is brought to the notice of the Bench, it is to be respected and binding, subject of course, to the right to take a different view or to doubt the correctness of the decision and the permissible course then open is to refer the question or the case to a larger bench.
 This is the minimum discipline and decorum to be maintained by judicial fraternity.
 (2007) 2 SCC 138.

 If a HC judge is referred to a relevant decision of the SC, the strict doctrine of precedent would oblige him to ascertain the ratio decidendi and apply it to the operative facts on hand.
-A judgment of the HC which refuses to follow the decision and direction of the SC, is a nullity.
-Director of Settlements, AP versus M R Apparao; UOI versus Kantilal H pandya – (1995) 3 SCC 17; (2002) 4 SCC 638.

 Keeping in view judicial discipline and propriety, if two judge bench finds a judgment of three judge bench to be so incorrect in cannot be followed in any circumstances, the proper course would be to refer the matter before it to another bench of three judges.
 Pradip Chandra Parija versus Pramod Chandra Patnaik – (2002) 1 SCC 1.